Careers

 Questions?
 Email or Call 406-444-0029

-Closing Date: March 04, 2025
+Closing Date: April 10, 2025

-Position #: 25140286
+Position #: 25140614

-PROBATION AND PAROLE OFFICER
+PROBATION & PAROLE SERGEANT

 • Officers are trained to handle situations if probation & parole offenders or inmates become hostile & pose a physical threat.
 This requires the use of Oleoresin Capsicum “O.C.
 Spray” and firearms and carrying handcuffs.